-Your independent research, scholarship, and creative work are supported by our nationally-recognized Honors Program, which was cited as one of two model programs in the nation by the federal Fund for the Improvement of Postsecondary Education (FIPSE).
+Independent research, scholarship, and creative work are supported by our nationally recognized Honors Program, which was cited as one of two model programs in the nation by the federal Fund for the Improvement of Postsecondary Education.

-Honors may be undertaken as early as your junior year though most projects are conducted during the senior year.
-As a candidate for Honors, you'll obtain the endorsement from your department and complete three to five credits (two, in special cases) of advanced study under the supervision and guidance of an interdisciplinary faculty committee.
+Honors may be undertaken as early as junior year, though most projects are conducted during the senior year.
+Candidates for Honors obtain the endorsement from their department and complete advanced study under the supervision and guidance of an interdisciplinary faculty committee.

 Recent Honors Projects

 - The Philosophical Individual and Oppressive Social Structures

 - Interwar Europe as Seen Through the Spanish War